StudioSpindle/semi-website/_documentation/weaviate/current/add-data/define_schema.md

           "weight": 0.0           // The importance of the keyword.
 Min 0.0 and max 1.0
         }
       ],
       "cardinality": "atMostOne OR many", // Only used with cross references.
-Will there only be one refference made (e.g., "bornIn") or multiple ones (e.g., "hasProducts")
+Will there only be one refference made (e.g., "bornIn") or multiple ones (e.g., "hasSolutions")
       "description": "string",            // A description for your reference "index": true                       // Optional, default is true.
 By default each property is fully indexed both for full-text, as well as vector-search.
 You can ignore properties in searches by explicitly setting index to false.
     }